 Dr. Ford became active in telehealth in 2009 and was tapped by MUSC leadership in 2013 to develop a strategic plan for accelerating MUSC’s telehealth programs.
 In 2017 she became the Program Director for MUSC’s federally designated Telehealth Center of Excellence.

 Dr. Ford is from Anderson, South Carolina, and received her BS in biology from the University of South Carolina where she was inducted into Phi Beta Kappa.
 She received her MD from the Johns Hopkins University School of Medicine and was inducted into the Alpha Omega Alpha honor society.
 Dr. Ford completed her internal medicine residency training at the Johns Hopkins Hospital and her pulmonary/critical care fellowship training at the Medical University of South Carolina.

 Emily H. Warr, MSN, RN, is the Medical University of South Carolina’s Tele-ICU and ICU Innovations Nurse Manager.
-Emily began her career at MUSC as a critical care nurse in 2002 and has extensive experience in pediatric and adult ICU populations, including time coordinating MUSC’s Extracorporeal Life Support Center.
-While in her role as the ECMO Coordinator, Emily helped lead a program that was consistently nationally recognized with the Award for Excellence by the Extracorporeal Life Support Organization.
+Emily began her career at MUSC as a critical care nurse in 2002 and has extensive experience in pediatric and adult ICU populations, including coordinating MUSC’s Extracorporeal Life Support Center.
+While in her role as the ECMO Coordinator, Emily led a program that was consistently nationally recognized with the Award for Excellence by the Extracorporeal Life Support Organization.

 In her role as the Nurse Manager of the Tele-ICU, Emily built a nurse staffing model that consists of extensively experienced critical care nurses who work at the bedside in MUSC’s regional referral ICUs and in a critical care outreach and quality improvement capacity in the Tele-ICU Operations Center.